Fairmont Seminary

-Women's college and high school in Washington, D.C.
+Women's college and school in Washington, D.C.

 Fairmont Seminary, later called Fairmont Junior College sometimes misspelled as Fairmount Seminary, was an educational institution for women in Washington, D.C.
 The seminary opened in 1899.
 It was a boarding school that included a preparatory school (high school) and a junior college.
 It closed in December 1942.

 History

 Fairmont Seminary was founded in 1899 by Dr. and Mrs. Arthur Ramsey.
 The couple came to Washington, D.C. to Arkansas to start a school in 1898.
 Dr. Ramsey was the school's principal for most of its existence.
 Judith Leroy Steele was the vice principal from 1900 to 1918.
 In 1919, Randolph L. Harlowe was the seminary's headmaster.

 In 1923, Edward Louis Montgomery purchased the seminary and became its principal.
 He changed its name to Fairmont Junior College and Preparatory School for Girls, commonly known as Fairmont Junior College.
 Montgomery died in December 1929.

 Maud van Woy became the college's principal around 1932 and was later its president.
 On November 8, 1940, van Woy purchased the John D. Rockefeller estate known as The Casements in Ormond Beach, Florida to establish a new junior college.
 She was the president of the new Casements Junior College and the Fairmont Junior College at the same time.

 In December 1942, van Woy was sued for failure to meet a $10,000 promissory note for the Casements property, triggering a clause that required her to pay the $30,000 loan balance in full ($ in today's money).
 Soon after, she announced the closure of Fairmont Junior College.
 Most of Fairmont's 100 students were absorbed by the Casements Junior College and Preparatory School.

 In January 1943, the Fairmont Junior College campus was taken over by the Australian War Supplies Procurement Commission, an agency established for World War II.